exxeleron/enterprise-components/tutorial/Lesson05/README.md

 19| 10500
 ```

-It is also possible to pass nested function calls as parameters to predefined queries.
+It is also possible to pass nested function calls as parameters to predefined queries:

 ```
 // query with function call as a parameter